Blazam-App/blazam.org/README.md

 [Live Site](https://blazam.org)

-This repository hold the source for the public blazam.org website
+This repository holds the source for the public blazam.org website